p2or/blender-loom/README.md

 For example, you can enter `1, 2, 3, 5-10` to render only those frames.
 In order to exclude e.g. frame `7` from `1-10` range, just add a *caret* or *exclamation mark* followed by the number, like `^7` to render frame `1-6, 8-10` (similar when specifying multiple ranges on the command line).

-You can also render **every nth frame** of an animation by just adding `x` followed by any number after the range, which allows to indicate *incrementation steps*.
-For example, `1-10x2` renders every second frame of the given range `1, 3, 5, 7, 9`.
-This way, you can render **subframes** by indicating a float value like `x0.1` or even `x0.01` to get slow motion.

 ### Examples

 | Input (Range)          | Output (Frames)                                        |